 Don't assemble your French fruit tart too early before serving as the pastry crumb will start to soak into the crust over time.
 I think it's best when the tart is eaten within 1 to 2 hours of filling the tart shell.

-There is a work-around I saw where you can melt a little chocolate and spread that in the bottom of your baked tart shell, then let it set to create a barrier between the crust and the filling to keep it from getting soggy, but it's not something I have tried myself.
+There is a work-around I saw where you can melt a little chocolate and spread that in the bottom of your baked tart shell, then let it set to create a barrier between the crust and the filling to keep it from getting soggy, but your best bet is waiting to assemble just before serving.

 What is Pâte Sucrée (also known as a Sweet Pastry Crust or Shortcrust Pastry Dough)?